Mike Zadick: International wrestling career

-Mike Zadick won a silver medal at 2006 FILA Wrestling World Championships in Guangzhou, China, defeating two-time Olympic champion Mavlet Batirov in the semi-final.
-He is a two-time champion at 60 kg at the Dave Schultz Memorial International Championship (2006 and 2010).
+As a freestyle wrestler, Zadick won a silver medal at 2006 FILA Wrestling World Championships in Guangzhou, China, defeating two-time Olympic champion Mavlet Batirov in the semi-final.
+He is also a two-time champion at 60 kg at the Dave Schultz Memorial International Championship (2006 and 2010).
 In 2007, Zadick failed to place at the 2007 FILA Wrestling World Championships in Baku, Azerbaijan.
 He was the silver medalist at the 2007 Pan American Games in Rio de Janeiro, Brazil.
+Zadick also represented the USA at the 2008 Summer Olympics in Beijing, China.

 As a youth wrestler, Zadick had national success competing in USA Wrestling age-group events in both freestyle and Greco-Roman styles.
 He placed fourth in the 1994 Cadet World Championships in Greco-Roman, and was the 1996 Junior Nationals champion in both freestyle and Greco-Roman.
 In 1997, he was Junior Nationals runner-up in freestyle and Junior Nationals champion in Greco-Roman.
 He was named Outstanding Wrestler in Freestyle at the 1996 Junior Nationals.